Work-life balance is achievable but not in the way you think

 What works for you is unique to you and the people in your life.
 And it will change over time.

-The key is being honest about where you want the dials set, and being okay with the trade-offs.
+The key is being honest about which areas of your life get more of your time & energy, and being okay with the trade-offs.

 So forget about pursuing the myth of work-life balance.
 You will get closer to where you want to be by being the kind of woman who can roll with what comes, push back on what is not ok, walk away from what doesn't serve you, and still find joy through it all.